 Old School Pencil Sharpener

-After years of stocking stuff and then not using it, I hope I’m getting wiser.
-I didn’t go too crazy with the art supplies:
+After years of stocking stuff that the kids never used, I learned that less is more.
+Don’t go too crazy with the art supplies!

 - crayons – sorted and reused from last year